GoogleCloudPlatform/gcloud-maven-plugin/README.md

 |`version`| The version of the app that will be created or replaced by this deployment.
 |`staging_directory`| Location of the staging directory.
 Default is `target/appengine-staging/`.

-You can create a staging directory of an App Engine Application via the goal `gcloud:stage`.

-        $ mvn gcloud:stage

-the resulting directory will be in the target/appengine-staging directory.

 #### Application management goals